Nzinga of Ndongo and Matamba: Name variations

-Called “Queen” by the Portuguese, Njinga Mbande is known by many different names including both Kimbundu and Portuguese names, alternate spellings and various honorifics.
+Called "queen" by the Portuguese, Njinga Mbande is known by many different names including both Kimbundu and Portuguese names, alternate spellings and various honorifics.
 Common spellings found in Portuguese and English sources include Nzinga, Nzingha, Njinga, and Njingha.
 In colonial documentation, including her own manuscripts, her name was also spelled Jinga, Ginga, Zinga, Zingua, Zhinga, and Singa.
 She was also known by her Christian name, Ana de Sousa.
 This name—Anna de Souza Nzingha—was given to her when she was baptized.
 She was named Anna after the Portuguese woman who acted as her Godmother at the ceremony.
 She helped influence who Nzingha was in the future.
 Her Christian surname, de Souza, came from the acting governor of Angola, João Correia de Souza.

 As a monarch of Ndongo and Matamba, her native name was Ngola Njinga.
 Ngola was the Ndongo name for the ruler and the etymological root of "Angola".
-In Portuguese, she was known as Rainha Nzinga/Zinga/Ginga (Queen Nzingha).
-According to the current Kimbundu orthography, her name is spelled Njinga Mbandi (the "j" is a voiced postalveolar fricative or "soft j" as in Portuguese and French, while the adjacent "n" is silent).
+In Portuguese, she was known as Rainha Nzinga/Zinga/Ginga (Queen Nzinga).
+According to the current Kimbundu orthography, her name is spelled Njinga Mbandi (the "j" is a voiced postalveolar fricative or "soft j" as in Portuguese and French, while the adjacent "n" prenasalizes the consonant).
 The statue of Njinga now standing in the square of Kinaxixi in Luanda calls her "Mwene Njinga Mbande".